 Lease Rental Up Against Other Purchase Options

-Although we would all like to pay cash for our goods – it may not be the sensible option in business!
+Although we would all like to pay cash for our goods – it may not be the sensible option in business.
 Everyone needs to keep working capital to run a business.
-Should you use all your capital for a machine/equipment purchase it may mean that other parts of your business will suffer. i.e. not spending money on advertising that may mean a lack of work in the future.
+Should you use all your capital for machine/equipment purchase it may mean that other parts of your business will suffer. i.e. not spending money on advertising that may mean a lack of work in the future.

 BANK LOAN – OVERDRAFT

 One of the first places most businesses consider borrowing money for equipment from is their bank in the form of a loan or an overdraft.
 This can create three problems; 1.
 Firstly if you require money urgently – even a small loan with the bank may have exhausted your line of credit with them – or they will require additional security such as your house 2.
 Secondly, if you borrow on an overdraft in order to purchase equipment, the total amount outstanding can be recalled by the bank at any time.
 3. Thirdly, if you’re not VAT registered borrowing from the bank will cost you more!
 On a £2000 purchase you will have to pay £350 for the VAT – so now you must borrow the extra money and pay interest on the extra amount you borrowed to pay the VAT.

-Hire purchase (HP) is also available from our finance company.
+Hire purchase (HP) is also available from most finance companies.
 The good news is all instalments are fixed throughout the term of the agreement.
 It doesn’t tie up your bank.
-However!
-The total VAT amount is still payable with the deposit and such an agreement is classed as capital expenditure in accounting terms.
+However, although the total VAT amount is still payable, such an agreement is classed as capital expenditure in accounting terms.
 Or, in other words you’d still have to pay the VAT upfront and you’d be taxed as if you owned the equipment.

 Leasing is the most tax effective of all the borrowing methods as all rentals can be offset against tax at the end of each year.
 VAT is charged ONLY on each monthly payment.
 The equipment being leased will be held as the security for the loan – not tying your house up.
-All payments are fixed for the agreed period, thus allowing more accurate cash flow forecasts.
+All payments are fixed for the agreed period, allowing more accurate cash flow forecasts.
 Leasing offers lower rates than Hire Purchase or normal banking loans.
 At the end of the lease period, through your agreement, you will own the title with one additional payment at the end of your lease agreement.
 Although you do not own the equipment throughout the agreement, you are still responsible for arranging your own maintenance and insurance for the equipment.

-Example Leasing Figures
+Example Leasing Figures:

 Example figures are based on a business trading Less than 3 years (homeowner).
 Figures will be more competitive for a business established more than 3 years.